Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 1. Newspaper delivery person

 Babysitting gives you experience at working with kids, which can help if you ever plan to enter the field of early childhood education or any other career that involves working with children.
 To increase your chances of being hired as a babysitter, take a course through the Red Cross, YMCA, or 4-H in order to learn essentials of the job such as basic first aid.
 Once you've taken classes, you can determine how much to charge.
 (Babysitters typically set their own rates.)
-One study found that the average rate for babysitting in the U.S. is $15.71 an hour.2 Keep in mind that a few states do have minimum ages for babysitting.
-The oldest minimum age is in Illinois, which requires you to be older than 14 before being left alone without adult supervision.3
+A study by UrbanSitter found that the average rate for babysitting in the U.S. is $16.75 an hour for one child.
+Keep in mind that a few states do have minimum ages for babysitting.
+The oldest minimum age is in Illinois, which requires you to be older than 14 before being left alone without adult supervision.

 3. Employee in a parent's business